Bi-BitArt/HarvardX-ML-Portfolio/projects/JPBoostingTest/exp6-1_external shock scenario/result6-1.md

 ---

-## Key Findings
+#### Key Findings

-- The shock mainly pushed **lower-to-middle classes (0–2)** into higher vulnerability tiers.
+- The shock predominantly shifted lower-to-middle classes (0–2) into higher vulnerability tiers.
-- **Class 1 and Class 2** showed the largest upward transitions, consistent with empirical evidence of middle-income households becoming fragile during COVID.
+- Classes 1 and 2 experienced the largest upward transitions, highlighting the fragility of middle-income households under stress.
-- Nearly **30% of Class 3** escalated into the most vulnerable group (Class 4).
+- Nearly one-third of Class 3 moved into the most vulnerable group (Class 4), indicating that even relatively stable households were not immune.
-- Overall model performance degraded (ΔAUC −0.039), showing that predictive calibration weakens under stress.
+- Overall model performance declined (ΔAUC −0.039), suggesting that predictive calibration weakens when the system is placed under external stress.

----